Edinburg public health task force launches resource website

 CEO of South Texas Health System Lance Ames suggested adding a list of volunteer opportunities for to help recruit assistance for organizations that need it.

-And while the majority of resources on the site focus on providing assistance for the immediate effects of COVID-19, Dr. Michale Dobbs from UTRGV suggested including information for people experience long-term COVID symptoms.
+And while the majority of resources on the site focus on providing assistance for the immediate effects of COVID-19, Dr. Michael Dobbs from UTRGV suggested including information for people experience long-term COVID symptoms.

 After reviewing the suggested additions, Snider updated the members on the current testing and vaccine sites.